Today is May 12, 2025 /

 Resource Room is for students with regular attendance who need an “extra boost” in their Hebrew reading skills.
 Students who have fallen behind due to excessive absences are not sent to the Resource Room for support (unless, of course, there are extenuating circumstances).

 The Religious School formal classroom setting is complemented by a variety of enrichment programs that are a key part of the school for each child.
-It is recommended that each student participates in four or more enrichment programs over the course of the year.
+It is recommended that each student in the Religious School participate in enrichment programs over the course of the year.
 Enrichment programs are organized into the following three categories:

-Electives vary by grade and are 3 to 5 weeks long depending on the subject.
-For example, topics include Virtual Hebrew, Hanukkah Fun, Tallit and Tefillin and Nature and Judaism.
-Electives are offered throughout the school year giving students the opportunity to choose different areas of interest.
-Registration is sent via email 4-6 weeks before the elective begins.
+Electives vary by grade and are offered throughout the school year.
+Students may choose from a variety of topics including Torah, Hebrew and Holidays.
+Registration is sent via email 6-8 weeks before the elective begins.
 All electives are included in the Religious School tuition.

 These programs are designed to engage the whole family in the WJC experience.
 Joining Shabbat services such Rhythm and Ruach and Simple and Soulful, participating in Mitzvah Day and Sisterhood Cooking for Hope are just a few examples of the engaging opportunities WJC offers to families in our congregation.